civilKaos82/review-calculating-subsets-with-recursion-challenge/README.md

 There are some conditions where we know how many subsets we can calculate based on the inputs.
 These conditions are shown in Figure 2 and detailed in the following points.

 - If there are zero options, we can make zero subsets.
-- We can make zero subsets of size zero.
+- We can always make one subset of size zero, the empty set.
 - If we're trying to make subsets of size one, then we can make as many subsets as there are options.